 Some of the most common etiquette questions people ask involve funerals.
 It's not typically something most people enjoy discussing, but it's essential to know proper behavior at this somber time.
 The last thing anyone should do is offend the family members of the deceased, so it's best to learn funeral etiquette and follow it.

 This is one of those situations that will shock many etiquette experts.
-Almost anyone who has been around a while would be appalled that someone would take a photo of a deceased man in his casket and then upload it to social media is putting it mildly.
-I think that's a terrible thing to do.
+Almost anyone who has been around a while would be appalled that someone would take a photo of a deceased man in his casket and then upload it to social media.
+Calling it rude is an understatement.
+It's a terrible thing to do.
 The person who did this obviously doesn't understand the nature of a funeral … or doesn't care.

 Funeral Photography Guidelines

 If you see someone who has been contracted to photograph the funeral, put your camera away and let the person who knows what they're doing cover it.
 If there isn't someone professionally taking pictures, use extreme discretion before whipping out your camera or cell phone.
 If in doubt, don't do it.

-I am personally against taking pictures at a funeral—at least in the room where the service is held.
+Many people are against taking pictures at a funeral—at least in the room where the service is held.
 It seems disrespectful and crass, and it comes across as an invasion of privacy.
 The very thought of posting a picture of the deceased in a casket on social media is appalling and should never happen.
 However, there may be some circumstances when taking pictures might be okay.

 Here are some tips on taking pictures at funerals: